developer-zebra/developer-zebra-site/src/stagenow/3-4/stageclient/index.md

   <img alt="image" style="height:350px" src="../images/Client_Menu.jpg"/>

 ### Last Staging Error
-If staging fails, a screen appears indicating this.

-To review the log to determine the cause of the error, select Yes from the staging failure screen, or from the StageNow Client menu, select Last Staging Error.
+If staging fails, a screen similar to the image below appears.
+To troubleshoot, review the log to determine the cause of the error by selecting "Yes" from the staging failure screen.
+To view the log later, select "Last Staging Error" from the StageNow Client menu.

   <img alt="image" style="height:350px" src="../images/Client_StageBarcode_LogSettings_View.jpg"/>

-Locate the error(s) in the log.
-Refer to the characteristic-error or parm-error in the log contents.
+**HINT**: To identify the error(s) in the log, refer to the characteristic-error or parm-error in the log contents.

->Note:
->The Last Staging Error screen displays content only if there are errors in the staging operation.
+>**Note**: The Last Staging Error screen displays content only if there are errors in the staging operation.
 If the staging operation is successful, this screen is empty.

-#### Log Path
+### Log Path

 To configure the log file path, select the menu icon and select Log Path.